Varangian runestones: U 209

 This is not properly a runestone but a runic inscription in style Pr4 that has been carved into flat bedrock at Veda.
 It is dated to the mid-11th century.
-It was ordered by Þorsteinn who enriched himself in Kievan Rus' in memory of his son.
+It was ordered by Þorsteinn who enriched himself in the lands of Rus' in memory of his son.
 Omeljan Pritsak identifies this Þorsteinn with Þorsteinn, the former commander of a retinue, who is commemorated on the Turinge Runestone.
-He suggests that Þorsteinn was the commander of the retinue of Yaroslav the Wise and that his son Erinmundr may have died in Kievan Rus' while serving under his father.
+He suggests that Þorsteinn was the commander of the retinue of Yaroslav the Wise and that his son Erinmundr may have died in Garðaríki while serving under his father.

 The estate that was bought was probably the farm Veda, where the inscription is located.
 The inscription is of note as it indicates that the riches that were acquired in Eastern Europe had led to the new procedure of legally buying odal land.